 - In Scenario 2, you purchase the bond on the exact date when its coupon payment is discharged.
 Since all the accrued interest on the bond has just been cleared, the clean price and dirty price will both equal to $960 only.
 And you need to pay only $960.

-Let’s calculate dirty price of the bond under the above two different scenarios.
+Let’s calculate the dirty price of the bond under the above two different scenarios.

 - In Scenario 1, you purchase the bond just a day before the coupon payment date.
-The accrued interest balance to date is $19.9 and so the bond’s dirty price will come out to $979.9 ($960 + $19.9 of accrued interest).
+The accrued interest balance to date is $19.9, so the bond’s dirty price will come out to $979.9 ($960 + $19.9 of accrued interest).

 It can be seen that in both the calculations, you need to pay the accrued interest on the bond to date to the seller.
-In our example, under scenario 1, you will receive full accrued interest of $20 next day after purchasing the bond.
+In our example, under scenario 1, you will receive full accrued interest of $20 the next day after purchasing the bond.
 But the seller has already taken away $19.9 from you.
 So, effectively you will get only $0.10 as interest on the bond, which is just one day’s interest payment.
 Rightfully so, because you have held the bond for just a day on this interest payment date.
-Your seller was holding it for the rest of the time so he takes away interest payment from you for those many days.
+Your seller was holding it for the rest of the time.
+So he took away interest payment from you for those many days.